ai-tldr.devReal-time AI trackerpomegra.ioAI stock market analysis - autonomous investment agents. Cold logic. No emotions.

 Properties:

-Key-value pairs that can be attached to both nodes and relationships to store attributes (e.g., a `Person` node can have a `name` property; a `WORKS_FOR` relationship can have a `since` property).
+Key-value pairs that can be attached to both nodes and relationships to store attributes.

 Strengths of LPGs: